 Norman was actually aged 22 in 1945.
-He had spent his last days as a
+He had spent his last days as a teenager

-and ensure capital never abuses developing the wonders of next generation's livelihoods.
+capital never abuses developing the wonders of next generation's livelihoods.

-In the paper-based days of
+In the paper-based days of 1948 to

-their lives on in 1945 to being the millennial generation's main games players of human sustainability.
+lives on in 1945 to being the millennial generation's main games players of human sustainability.